ksassnowski/venture-docs/docs/usage/configuring-workflows.md

 ::: tip Direct and transitive dependencies
 If we look at the diagram above, `TranslateAudioTranscription` has a _direct_ dependency on `CreateAudioTranscription`. `CreateAudioTranscription` in turn has a dependency on `ProccessPodcast`.
 This makes `ProcessPodcast` a _transitive_ dependency of `TranslateAudioTranscription` (think dependency of a dependency).

-Luckily, you don't have to worry about where exactly a job fits into a workflow.
+Luckily, you don't have to worry about how exactly a job fits into a workflow.
 All you need to know is what a jobs _direct_ dependencies are and Venture will figure out the rest.
 :::

 ::: warning Note